Unclassified Employee Personnel Actions

 Refer to Policy & Procedures Manual (PPM) Chapter 4015, Criminal Background Checks for more information.

 The unclassified service comprises all appointments that have been made according to the Kansas State University Affirmative Action Plan and the Kansas Board of Regents (KBOR) policies.

-Nine or Twelve Month Basis - An unclassified faculty appointment is made for either the academic year (9 months) or for the fiscal year (12 months) as determined by the department.
+Nine or Twelve Month Basis - An unclassified appointment is made for either the academic year (9 months) or for the fiscal year (12 months) as determined by the department.